suraj-singh12/BashScripts/update-repo/readme.md

-## UPDATE-REPO
+## UPDATE-GIT-REPO

-Script to automatically update the code from the remote repository
+Script to automatically update the code from the remote repository to the local git repository

 ## NOTE